 MN 2017 Legislative Session

-Here is a slide show of how our bills have gained support and moved through the House and Senate.
+Here is a slide show of how our bills gained support and moved through the House and Senate during session.

 MN 2016 Legislative Session